dotnet/docs-aspire/docs/azure/integrations-overview.md

 - Calls <xref:Aspire.Hosting.AzureProvisioningResourceExtensions.AddAzureInfrastructure*> with a name of `acr`.
 - Provides a `configureInfrastructure` delegate to customize the Azure Container Registry infrastructure:
-  - Instantiates an <xref:Azure.Provisioning.ContainerRegistry.ContainerRegistryService> with the name `acr` and a standard SKU.
+  - Instantiates a <xref:Azure.Provisioning.ContainerRegistry.ContainerRegistryService> with the name `acr` and a standard SKU.
   - Adds the Azure Container Registry service to the `infra` variable.
-  - Instantiates an <xref:Azure.Provisioning.ProvisioningOutput> with the name `registryName`, a type of `string`, and a value that corresponds to the name of the Azure Container Registry.
+  - Instantiates a <xref:Azure.Provisioning.ProvisioningOutput> with the name `registryName`, a type of `string`, and a value that corresponds to the name of the Azure Container Registry.
   - Adds the output to the `infra` variable.
 - Adds a project named `worker` to the builder.
 - Chains a call to <xref:Aspire.Hosting.ResourceBuilderExtensions.WithEnvironment*> to set the `ACR_REGISTRY_NAME` environment variable in the project to the value of the `registryName` output.

+The functionality demonstrates how to add Azure infrastructure to your app host project, even if the Azure service isn't directly exposed as a .NET Aspire integration.
+It further shows how to flow the output of the Azure Container Registry into the environment of a dependent project.

 Consider the resulting Bicep file:

 :::code language="bicep" source="../snippets/azure/AppHost/acr.module.bicep":::

-This example demonstrates how to add Azure infrastructure to your app host project, even if the Azure service isn't directly exposed as a .NET Aspire integration.
-It further shows how to flow the output of the Azure Container Registry into the environment of a project.
+The Bicep file reflects the desired configuration of the Azure Container Registry, as defined by the `AddAzureInfrastructure` API.

 ### Use custom Bicep templates

 When you're targeting Azure as your desired cloud provider, you can use Bicep to define your infrastructure as code.
 It aims to drastically simplify the authoring experience with a cleaner syntax and better support for modularity and code reuse.

-While .NET Aspire provides a set of prebuilt Bicep templates so that you don't need to write them, there might be times when you either want to customize the templates or create your own.
+While .NET Aspire provides a set of prebuilt Bicep templates, there might be times when you either want to customize the templates or create your own.
 This section explains the concepts and corresponding APIs that you can use to customize the Bicep templates.

 > [!IMPORTANT]
 > This section isn't intended to teach you Bicep, but rather to provide guidance on how to create custom Bicep templates for use with .NET Aspire.